 The estimated amount of business rates collectable for the year was £45.6m and this sum has been paid across to the relevant bodies.
 The actual amount of income for the year was £51.0m resulting in a surplus for the year of £5.4m.
-A surplus balance of £1.0m was brought forward from 2022/23, therefore, leaving a combined et balance on the Collection at 31 March 2024 of £6.1m.
+A surplus balance of £0.7m was brought forward from 2022/23 and after the contributions from previous year's estimated Collection Fund surplus, leaving a combined net balance on the Collection Fund at 31 March 2024 of £6.1m.
 This amount will be paid to the Government and preceptors, including the Council in future years according to shares under the business rate retention scheme.

 Local authorities are required to finance a proportion of appeals made against rateable values set by the Valuation Office Agency (VOA).
 Appeals, made by or on behalf of businesses, are lodged for a variety of reasons and can, subject to certain rules, be backdated to the start of the Valuation List.
-The process for appeals involves a three-stage system: Check, Challenge, and Appeal, with the final stage of appeal being considered by the Valuation Tribunal Service.
+The process for appeals involves a three-stage system: Check, Challenge, and Appeal, with the final stage of appeal being considered by the viii

+Valuation Tribunal Service.
 An assessment of the likely amount of business rates to be refunded following successful appeals has been made leading to an overall provision of £6.5m, of which £2.6m is attributable to the Council.